Description:REVISED Position Summary

 Compensation and Benefits

-Starting salary upon appointment not expected to exceed $3,571 per month.
-CSU Classification Salary Range: $3,571 - $6,892 per month.
 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.
+Starting salary upon appointment is not expected to exceed $4,691 per month.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here

-Initial review of the required application materials, including cover letters and resumes, will begin on October 11, 2021.
-To receive full consideration, apply by October 10, 2021.
+Initial review of the required application materials, including cover letters and resumes, will begin on November 17, 2021.
+To receive full consideration, apply by November 16, 2021.
+The position will remain open until filled.

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.